coral-iot/Particle/README.md

    return;
 }
 ```
-Now that we have the functions defined for our Servo, we pass them in to the our `add_slider()` function:
+Now that we have the functions defined for our servo, we pass them in to the our `add_slider()` function:

 ```C++
 void setup() {